codelingo/docs/docs/concepts/CLQL.md

 In addition to the string and regex literals shown above, functions can accept float, bool, and int arguments.

 For the most part, variables defined anywhere in the query can be passed to functions anywhere else in the query.
 However, variables defined inside an `exclude` block cannot be passed to functions outside that exclude block and vice versa.

-Function calls can't be nested in CLQL (yet), and new functions must be written to express more complex logic.

 <br />